isomerpages/moe-bedoksouthsec/_cca/Sports/Floorball.md

 ### Overview

-Floorball started in 2008 and has since gained a lot of popularity from Bedok South Students.
-We have both the girls' and boys' teams representing our school.
-CCA players will train together with the others, in the hope of fostering a good team spirit amongst everyone.
+The BDS Floorball CCA started in 2008 and has grown in size and strength since.
+There are now close to 90 girls and boys, representing the school in the B and C divisions.

+Our players train at least twice a week.
+They start off by learning the basic skills and rules of the sport, and also develop various skills such as teamwork and communication, and values such as resilience, discipline and leadership.

 ### Vision

-Every floorballer, a skillful player, who plays with sportsmanship, and full of character.
+Every floorballer, a skillful player, who plays with sportsmanship, and is full of character.

-### Key Events
+### Achievement

-1\.
-National Schools Floorball Championships (B Div and C Div for both Boys and Girls) <br>
-2\.
-Training Camps in June (C Division) and December (B Division) <br>
-3\.
-Friendly Matches with other schools <br>
-4\.
-At least 1 external competitionAchievements
+The 2022 and 2023 National School Games (NSG) seasons post-Covid restrictions proved to be challenging but yet fulfilling for BDS Floorball.
+The C Division Boys team emerged 4th in the 2023 National School Games and our C Division Girls emerged 1st runner up in the same competition in 2022.
+Our teams all played with a seamless blend of skill, strategy, and unwavering determination.
+Their outstanding teamwork and relentless drive, even in the face of adversity, exemplified their resilience.
+Their passion for the sport truly set them apart, with every player displaying an infectious enthusiasm for the game.
+These wins are a testament to their dedication, unity, and unwavering spirit, making them true champions in every aspect of the game.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}